weecology/NeonTreeEvaluation/README.md

 104 product (NEON ID: DP1.30003.001), and the “orthorectified camera mosaic” (NEON ID:
 105 DP1.30010.001).
 Please follow the current folder structure, with .laz and .tif files saved together in a single folder, with a unique name, as well as a single annotations folder for the rect label xml files.
 See /SJER for an example.

+For ease of access, we have added one unlabeled site, [BART](https://www.neonscience.org/field-sites/field-sites-map/BART), and [UNDE](https://www.neonscience.org/field-sites/field-sites-map/UNDE), we encourage others to label this site, or predict into new, untested areas.

 # Lidar

 To access the draped lidar hand annotations, use the "label" column.
 Each tree has a unique integer.